Coat of arms of Wrocław: Evolution

 The first version of the coat of arms was created in 1292, and featured only the head of John the Baptist.
 After Wrocław became part of the Kingdom of Bohemia in 1335, the Bohemian lion was added to the shield in alternating quadrants.
-This version of the shield now exists only on the wall of Lauf Castle near Nuremberg.
+The only surviving example of this version of the shield now exists on the wall of Lauf Castle near Nuremberg.

-The present coat of arms was granted in 1530.
-In 1938, this coat of arms was abolished, as the Nazi authorities viewed it as too Slavic.
+Wrocław became a German-speaking city by 1242 and was known as Breslau.
+It became part of the Kingdom of Prussia in 1742 and the German Empire in 1871.
+In 1938, the coat of arms was abolished, as the Nazi authorities viewed it as too Slavic.
 It was replaced by a "purely German" coat-of-arms, a shield parted horizontally, with a black Silesian eagle on the top without Christian crosslet on the breast, and an Iron Cross in red field on the bottom.
-This was abolished after Wrocław became part of Poland in 1945.
+This was abolished after Breslau became part of Poland in 1945 as Wrocław.

 Wrocław, as part of the People's Republic of Poland, changed the coat of arms again as the authorities now considered the original version as too Germanic.
 It was replaced by a "purely Polish" coat of arms with a Silesian black eagle on gold and a Polish white eagle on a red field.
 These coat of arms were used from 1948 to 1990.

 After the collapse of communism, the city decided to revert to the coat of arms of 1530, albeit in a more stylized form.